haroonsadaat100/mk03985-DSA-Project/README.md

 1, Open the main script named as Robot_Path_Planning, using idle.

-2, In this script you will have  multiple image files containing obstcales.
+2, In this script you will have  multiple image files containing different obstcales.
 Select the one you wish to observe by uncommenting that file_name.

 3, You can change the robot and goal postion by modifying RX,RY and GX,GY.